Amzani/apidesk-sdk-test-def/docs/models/components/value.md

 # Value

-The actual data or content stored in the custom field for the company.
-This value can vary depending on the custom field's purpose and should be formatted according to the field's requirements.
-It is essential for capturing specific information that standard fields do not cover.
+The 'custom_fields.value' property holds the actual data or value for the custom field defined by 'custom_fields.name'.
+This optional field allows you to assign specific information to the custom field, enhancing the company's data profile.
+It should be a string that accurately represents the value intended for the custom attribute.

 ## Supported Types